andrey-kondratov/pills-bot/README.md

   -e CONNECTIONSTRINGS__PILLSBOTDBCONTEXT: <YOUR_POSTGRES_DB_CONNECTION>
 ```

-If you prefer not to use Azure OpenAI and simply send a static message:
+If you prefer not to use Azure OpenAI and send a static message:

 ```sh
 docker run ghcr.io/andrey-kondratov/pills-bot \